johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Typography/Typography.md

 For more information on specific details of typography, it is best to review [`cx-elements`](https://github.com/johnsonandjohnson/Bodiless-JS/tree/main/packages/cx-elements).

-If you plan on leveraging other CanvasX components, we recommend leveraging all or parts of `cx-elements`.
+If you plan on leveraging other VitalDS components, we recommend leveraging all or parts of `cx-elements`.

-For more details on usage and getting started using this package, please follow the [CanvasX Elements Typography Guide](/CX_DesignSystem/Components/CX_Elements/CX_SiteTypography).
+For more details on usage and getting started using this package, please follow the [VitalDS Elements Typography Guide](/CX_DesignSystem/Components/CX_Elements/CX_SiteTypography).

-## Developing Your Typography without Leveraging CanvasX Elements
+## Developing Your Typography without Leveraging VitalDS Elements

 The following section defines a high-level overview of defining your typography.
 For best practices, we recommend following patterns seen in the `cx-elements` package.